Happily Ever After

 Overtime unrealistic views end in disappointment, discouragement and pain.
 The distorted lens of idealism begins to view the imperfect partner as the enemy, to be fixed or abandoned.
 Most failed relationships are not because a chosen partner transformed to the evil villain.
 The failed relationships slowly deteriorate from accumulated misunderstandings, false attributions, and failure to actively build connections.
 The lofty expectations provide goals to work toward, not the standards that must be met.

 Reach out to your partners in their imperfections, learn healthy conflict resolution, and build meaning together.
-You may not experience happily-ever-after but you may enjoy a rich mixture of appreciation, joy, and lots of patience.
+You may not experience happily-ever-after Hollywood style, but you can enjoy a rich mixture of appreciation, joy, and sprinkled with patience.